joxda/j3colorstretch/index.md

 ## Examples

 The photos in the following examples were taken by Jerry Lodriguss and downloaded from [https://www.astropix.com/html/i_astrop/practice_files.html](https://www.astropix.com/html/i_astr\
 op/practice_files.html).
 For the purpose of this illustration the raw images were stacked (without any bias/dark subtraction and without flatfielding) and the coadded images processed with `j3colorstretch`.
 The raw verions were saved as JPGs with `j3colorstretch input.tif--rootiter=0 --output=out.jpg`.
+From there the only step is to run `j3colorstretch`.

 ### M 42
 Raw image